Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 ```

-<b>Step 7</b> Once the deployment is done, you can open the website by following command line, it launches your website in your default web browser.
-You can note down the URL if you'd like to switch to another browser.
+<b>Step 8</b> Once the deployment is done, you can open the website by following command line, it launches your website in your default web browser.
+You can note down the URL if you'd like to switch to another browser. "heroku open" uses HTTPS by default, you need to use HTTP instead for now due to some known issue of viewer, i.e. browse to <b>http://</b>quiet-shore-6917.heroku.com instead of https://quiet-shore-6917.heroku.com

  ```
  $ heroku open